Azure/azure-sdk/docs/python/design.md

 ### Support for non-HTTP protocols

-TODO: In Introduction section, call out that API designers for non-REST based services to reach out to the arch board for guidance.
+TODO: In Introduction section, call out that API designers for non-HTTP based services to reach out to the arch board for guidance.

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.